Child Care: Child Care Guide

-- A home may accommodate a parent's need for longer or unusual hours.
+- A home may accommodate a parent's need for longer or unusual hours, or care during emergencies.

-- Provider often works alone, unobserved by others.
-Long hours can cause stress and fatigue.
+- Provider may work alone, unobserved by others.
+Long hours may cause stress and fatigue.

 - Handling emergencies can be more difficult if only one adult is available.

-- Provider illness and family emergencies can leave a parent without child care unless a backup is planned.
+- Provider illness or emergencies can leave a parent without child care unless a backup is planned.

 - Provider may not have the resources or expertise to provide an age appropriate environment for several different age groups.

-- Inexperienced providers may go out of business after a short time.
+- Inexperienced providers may go out of business or quit after a short time.

-Reprinted with the permission of Child Care Network, Washtenaw County 4C
+Portions reprinted with the permission of Child Care Network